StephLSohns/11Amod_0_skills/11Aclasses/class_2.md

     furnitureMaterial (array)
     numberOfFurniturePieces (integer)
     furnitureStyle (string)
-    comfortable (boolean)
+    comfort (boolean)

     METHODS
-    tellFurnitureType(tells kind of furniture in restaurant)
-    showsFurnitureMaterial (what kind of material is used in making furniture) numberOfFurniturePieces (total number of chairs, tables, etc) giveStyle (gives the style of furniture)
+    useType(which kind of furniture in restaurant is being used) changeMaterial (what kind of material is used in making furniture) numberOfFurniturePieces (total number of chairs, tables, etc) createStyle (what style is created for the restaurant) hasComfort (answers a boolean of true it has comfort or false it doesnt)
-    isComfortable